What Does Learning a New Language Do to Your Brain?

 How long does it take to see brain changes from language learning?

 Structural and functional changes begin within weeks of consistent practice.
-That said, significant cognitive improvements and protection against dementia may take several months to years of sustained effort.
+Still, significant cognitive improvements and protection against dementia may take several months to years of sustained effort.
 The key is regular, active engagement rather than passive exposure.
 Early structural adaptations in areas like the hippocampus can occur relatively quickly, while larger-scale benefits like delayed dementia onset accumulate over decades of bilingualism.

 Practical Applications and Lifelong Benefits